Pope arrives in Colombia to help heal wounds of 50-year war

 ENTHUSIASM FOR VISIT

-Children in costume greeted the pope with traditional dancing as he stood chatting with Santos and the first lady, Maria Clemencia, on the red carpet at the air base.

-Anger over the accord has not dampened enthusiasm for the pope's visit.
-People lined up all day to see the 'pope mobile' pass by, queues stretched around the cathedral in Bogota as residents sought passes for his events, and street vendors sold t-shirts, baseball caps and posters carrying Francis's image.
+People lined up all day to see the pope pass by, queues stretched around the cathedral in Bogota as residents sought passes for his events, and street vendors sold t-shirts, baseball caps and posters carrying Francis's image.

-Politicians and Colombia's Catholic bishops were divided on their support for the peace deal, with some saying it was too lenient on the guerrillas.
+Although most church leaders have voiced support for the accord, some politicians and Catholic bishops have criticized the deal for being too lenient on the guerrillas.
 The pope is expected to urge them to set aside their differences.

 "The visit will leave us a sense of union, of forgiveness," Bogota Mayor Enrique Penalosa told Reuters.
 "Colombia is very polarized at the moment.
 There are many passions, many hatreds."